MangDL/MangDL/docs/README.md

 To be updated, be sure to watch this repository and join the [Discord Support Server](https://discord.com/invite/JbAtUxGcJZ) for MangDL.

+## **Important**

+Due to lack of activity, and developer's interest, I, the developer and author of this repository will kill this app.

+I have plans on rewriting it.
+I, however, do not promise.

 For the terms of usage and legals, visit [license](license.md) and [terms of usage & disclaimer](tou_disc.md).

 ## **Downloads**